-A double materiality analysis is a process in which a company assesses both the impacts of its operations on the environment and society, and the impacts of environmental and social factors on the company itself.
-It is a requirement under the CSRD directive for corporate sustainability reporting and provides the foundation for sustainability work and its development in companies of all sizes—regardless of whether the company is subject to the directive's reporting obligations.
+Double materiality analysis is a process in which a company assesses the impacts of its operations on the environment and society, as well as the impacts of environmental and societal factors on the company.
+It is an action aligned with the CSRD directive on corporate sustainability reporting that provides the basis for a company’s sustainability work and its development in companies of all sizes, regardless of whether the company is subject to reporting obligations under the directive or not.

 In practice, this means that the company identifies and prioritizes sustainability topics that are significant both from the perspective of stakeholders and the business itself.
 A double materiality analysis helps the company recognize and select the key focus areas and sustainability themes that are most relevant to its operations and sustainability efforts.